-The season traditionally opens in early February in Florida at the DIRTcar Nationals and concludes in early November (1-3 this year) with the World of Outlaws World Finals at The Dirt Track at Charlotte in Concord, NC.
+The season traditionally opens in early February in Florida at the DIRTcar Nationals and concludes in early November with the World of Outlaws World Finals at The Dirt Track at Charlotte in Concord, NC.

-Races take place from coast-to-coast and on dirt tracks ranging in size from a 1/4 mile to a 5/8 mile.
+Races take place from coast to coast and on dirt tracks ranging in size from a quarter mile to a 5/8-mile.
 The schedule consists of about 90 events and is considered one of the most grueling in all of motorsports.

 Drivers Meeting — Prior to each night of racing, all World of Outlaws drivers and crew members attend a mandator meeting conducted by Series Officials.
 The meting outlines the night’s racing and any procedural changes that may be in place.

 Hot Laps — Group practice sessions of three or more laps (depending on track size) are run at speed for drivers to ensure their cars are ready for qualifying.
 Groups are determined by a draw that also determines the order for time trails.